-Now is actually a great time to start up Lettings, because it helps manage Sales clients who, for market forces or other reasons, can’t sell or are unable to achieve the price they are seeking.
+Now is actually a great time to start up Lettings, because it helps manage Sales clients who, for market forces or other reasons, can’t sell or are unable to achieve the price they are seeking or want more flex during uncertain times.
 It gives your clients more options and retains your connection to them.

 Offering both services adds so much value to each and Lettings extends and complements the Sales process.

 How do Sales and Lettings work together?

 Up until the point of completion and move in, there are many similarities between the two:

 Viewings and negotiations are similar, often quicker in Lettings, which means that you can achieve more volume and realise immediate revenue.
 After all, tenants aren’t necessarily looking at a rental as their permanent home and they are therefore often more open-minded in their property choices.

 However, as a purchase completes, a rental just commences and that’s when the client relationship really starts.
 This is the point at which Sales agents start feeling anxious about Lettings and all those legislative and compliance processes to get their heads around!

 Clients seek similar service levels to Sales, and more, and Lettings gives you an opportunity to hold onto a client for longer.
 The national average tenancy length according to Your Move (October 2020) is 20 months, which means you have that time to nurture that client fully.